-The carefully preserved remains of Fairbrook Mill fringe part of today's equestrian trail, which follows paths alongside the historic Mill Street Houses and old chimney before cutting through arable land, woodland and alongside the ancient spa at Gortnaclode.
+The skillfully restored remains of Fairbrook Mill also fringe today's equestrian trail, which follows paths alongside the historic Mill Street Houses and old chimney before cutting through arable land, woodland and alongside the ancient mineral spa at Gortnaclode.

 Milly at Cullenagh Stables